NeuroDiffGym/neurodiffeq/CONTRIBUTING.md

 ## Rules of Thumb

-1. **No two people should work on the same branch.** Only work on the branch you created.
-If you really want to makes changes to someone else's branch, create a new branch (or a fork) and open a Pull Request to that branch.
+1. **No two people should work on the same branch.** Only work on branches *you created*.
+To make changes to another contributor's branch, create a new branch (or a fork) and open a Pull Request to that person's branch.
 2. **Always write unit tests and make sure they pass.** Unit tests in the `tests` folder are automatically run on [Travis-CI](https://travis-ci.org) when you push a commit or make a PR.
 Make sure they pass and aim for a high code coverage.
 3. **Document your code.** Detail and complete documentation helps others, future contributors, and your future self understand what is going on.